Geometry of restricted information: the case of quantum thermodynamics

 where $J_z$ is the total magnetization along the $z$ direction, $J$ is a coupling constant (which we set to $1$ in our simulations), $N$ is the number of spins and $B_t$ is a time-dependent magnetic field.
 We then perform the following driving protocol: we initialize our system in a thermal Gibbs state at temperature $T = 0.5$ with $J = 1$, $N = 50$, and $B_0 = 2$ and reduce the magnetic field uniformly from $2$ at $t = 0$ to $0$ at $t = 5$.
 When the magnetic field reaches $B_5 = 0$, the system undergoes a phase transition where it's degeneracy structure changes, leading to an energy cost, as shown in Fig~\ref{CurieWeiss}.

-It is very interesting to note that, since the degeneracy appears suddenly at $t = 5$, the bound in~\eqref{generalized_second_law} states that the work performed on the system until that point must necessarily be enough to accommodate the energy cost $TS_\Gamma$.
+It is very interesting to note that, since the degeneracy appears suddenly at $t = 5$, the bound in~\eqref{generalized_second_law} states that the work performed on the system up to that point must necessarily be enough to accommodate the energy cost $TS_\Gamma$.